Muscle car: Argentina

-In Argentina, Chevrolet and Dodge produced two highly acclaimed models of muscle cars.
-The first was the producer of the third American generation of the Chevrolet Nova, which in this country was renamed Chevy.
+In Argentina, local subsidiaries General Motors and Chrysler produced two acclaimed models of muscle cars, commercialising them under the Chevrolet and Dodge brands respectively.
+The first was the producer of the third American generation of the Chevrolet Nova, which in this country was renamed "Chevy".
 This model was initially presented in a 4-door sedan version that maintained many physical features of the Nova coupe version, which would also be produced and marketed in Argentina a few years later.

-While Dodge produced in Argentina a series of vehicles based on the fourth generation of the Dodge Dart and that received the name of Línea Dodge (Dodge Line).
-This vehicle presented sedan and coupe versions, which in turn were a local redesign of the Dart model and which, depending on its level of equipment, received different names (Polara, Coronado, RT and GTX).
-In return for these brands, both Ford and the national producer IKA would respond with the production of two high-performance sedans, such as the Argentine version of the Ford Falcon and a derivative of the Rambler American model, called IKA Torino, which, in addition to its sedan version, would present a coupe version which would end up being highly acclaimed and popularized in the Argentine automotive field.
+On the other hand, Chrysler Fevre produced a series of vehicles based on the fourth generation of the Dodge Dart that received the name of "Línea Dodge" (Dodge Line).
+This vehicle presented sedan and coupe versions, which in turn were a local redesign of the Dart model and which, depending on its level of equipment, received different names (Polara, Coronado, RT, and GTX).

+In return for these brands, both Ford Argentina and the national producer Industrias Kaiser Argentina ("IKA") would respond with the production of two high-performance sedans, such as the Argentine version of the Ford Falcon and a derivative of the AMC's Rambler American model, called Torino, which, in addition to its sedan version, would present a coupe version which would end up being acclaimed and popularized in the Argentine automotive field.
+Production of the Torino would be resumed by Renault Argentina after it took over IKA in the 1970s.

-Lists of muscle cars (1963–1973)
+Lists of muscle cars (1962–1974)

-According to Car & Driver Magazine, January 1990:
+According to Car and Driver, January 1990: